BuildTheEarth/docs/source/guide/discord-roles.rst

 These guys review for building applications to make sure we get quality content.
 Being a Reviwer is also a good test phase to becoming a full staff member because we get to know you a bit better.

-If you want to become a reviwer apply here: `Reviewer Application <links:Reviewer Application>`_
+If you want to become a reviwer apply here: `Reviewer Application`_

 **What we look for:** You should have some good building skills in Minecraft.

 Patreons
 ++++++++

-These people help the project by donating on `Patreon <links:Patreon>`_.
+These people help the project by donating on `Patreon`_.
 To get this role you have to connect atreon to your Discord account.
 Here is what you get for becomming a Patreon:

 +------------+--------------------------------------------------------------+